josephbudd/kickwasm/README.md

 2. The mainprocess folder contains the main process level logic.
 3. The renderer folder contains the renderer level logic.

-#### Inner Dependencies

-Dependencies between the domain level and the main process level are abstracted away with the interfaces defined at the domain level.

-Likewise, dependencies between the domain level and the renderer level are abstracted away with interfaces defined at the domain level.

 ### Kickwasm imports

 * The yaml package at https://gopkg.in/yaml.v2